 Since its inception in 1952, the UCC has had many revisions that incorporated many new amendments to it.
 However, these amendments have not always been adopted by the states, so you should be sure to check your state’s commercial code to see where they stand on UCC amendments.

 If you feel having the uniform commercial code explained further would be helpful, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.